 The selection of focus areas for on-going professional development is based on a careful analysis of achievement data.
 The district calendar earmarks full days and early release time for providing site-based professional development for all teachers.
 Teachers also have opportunities to attend conferences and district wide professional development throughout the year.
-Areas of focus for teacher training include effective instructional strategies for implementation of Common Core Standards, best practices for Data Teams collaboration, curriculum training in writing, language arts (ARC and Benchmark) and mathematics (UCI Math Project), as well as specific training to support the needs of English Learners.
+Areas of focus for teacher training include effective instructional strategies for implementation of Common Core Standards, best practices for Data Teams collaboration, curriculum training in writing, language arts (ARC and Benchmark) and mathematics (UCI Math Project), transfer of skills from primary language to second language, as well as specific training to support the needs of English Learners.
 In addition to these subject areas, professional development is provided to teachers on methods and best practices for using online platforms such as Panorama, Schoology, Seesaw, ARC, Google Meets, and other resources.